marek-g/marek-g.github.io/posts/tips_and_tricks/zfs/migrate_linux_to_zfs.md

 ---
 layout: page
-title: ZFS
+title: Migrate Linux to ZFS
+parent: ZFS
-parent: Tips & Tricks
+grand_parent: Tips & Tricks
 ---

-# ZFS
+# Migrate Linux to ZFS

 Some steps I have followed to run Manjaro Linux from ZFS partition.